AmenJlili/Console-debugger-tool-for-SOLIDWORKS-PDM-Professional-addins/README.md

 # Console debugger for SW PDM API addins
-SOLIDWORKS PDM Professional AddIn Debugger Console
+SOLIDWORKS PDM Professional Add-In Debugger.
 # Advantages
 - You can use Console.WriteLine to the console.
 - Multi-selection is enabled.